North Korea's nuclear weapons program has grown with each Kim regime

 MATTIS: WAR WITH NORTH KOREA WOULD BE ‘CATASTROPHIC’

-However, in 2003, Pyongyang announced that North Korea was withdrawing from the 1968 Nuclear Nonproliferation Treaty which barred the nation from making nuclear weapons.
+However, in 2003, Pyongyang announced that North Korea was withdrawing from the 1968 Nuclear Nonproliferation Treaty, which barred the nation from making nuclear weapons.

 By 2005, North Korea confirmed that it had its own nuclear weapons.
 It tested its first nuclear device in 2006.

-Kim Jong Un, leader from 2011-present
+Kim Jong-un, leader from 2011-present

-Kim Jong Un is credited with accelerating North Korea’s push for nuclear weapons, and under the Obama administration, many of the world’s attitudes toward the East Asian nation’s nuclear capabilities became less blasé than in the past, Lee said.
+Kim Jong-un is credited with accelerating North Korea’s push for nuclear weapons, and under the Obama administration, many of the world’s attitudes toward the East Asian nation’s nuclear capabilities became less blasé than in the past, Lee said.

 AS NORTH PLANS MIMSSILE LAUNCH, US, S. KOREA READY WAR GAMES

-And Kim Jong Un recently crossed a major threshold for his country this summer — the ability to credibly threaten the U.S. with an intercontinental ballistic missile.
+And Kim Jong-un recently crossed a major threshold for his country this summer — the ability to credibly threaten the U.S. with an intercontinental ballistic missile.

 North Korea's newly demonstrated missile muscle puts Alaska within range of potential attack and stresses the Pentagon's missile defenses like never before.
-It could be only a matter of time before North Korea makes an even longer-range ICBM with a nuclear warhead — putting all of the U.S. at risk.
+It could be only a matter of time before North Korea makes an even longer-range intercontinental ballistic missile with a nuclear warhead — putting all of the U.S. at risk.

-Kim Jong Un’s acceleration of weapons tests could be because he is “more impetus” due to his young age or because “he has a lot to prove,” Lee said.
-But the professor contended that Kim Jong Un is “not suicidal” or “irrational,” but rather “seems to know what he’s doing.”
+Kim Jong-un’s acceleration of weapons tests could be because he has “more impetus” due to his young age, or because “he has a lot to prove,” Lee said.
+But the professor contended that Kim Jong-un is “not suicidal” or “irrational,” but rather “seems to know what he’s doing.”

 “If North Korea does anything in terms of even thinking about attacking anybody that we love or we represent or our allies or us, they can be very, very nervous,” Trump told reporters Thursday as fears about an attack on Guam grew.

 Earlier this week, North Korea’s state media revealed a detailed plan to launch missiles toward Guam.
-It said the plan could be finalized within a week or so and would then go to leader Kim Jong Un for approval.
+It said the plan could be finalized within a week or so, and would then go to leader Kim Jong-un for approval.

 The Associated Press contributed to this report.